Eyes of Laura Mars: Plot

-John Neville, the lieutenant in charge of the case, shows Laura unpublished police photographs of unsolved murders that very closely mirror Laura's fashion shoots.
+Neville, who is now in charge of the case, shows Laura unpublished police photographs of unsolved murders that very closely mirror Laura's fashion shoots.
 Laura's visions continue, including visions of the killer stalking her and continuing to murder those around her.
-Meanwhile, Laura and Neville fall in love.
-He gives her a gun as protection.
-Meanwhile, the police consider Laura's driver Tommy and ex-husband Michael to be their prime suspects.
-When they find photographs of murdered models in Tommy's apartment, the police try to arrest him but shoot him dead when he tries to escape.
+While developing photographs in her darkroom, Laura has another vision of her models Lulu and Michelle being brutally murdered.
+After attending Lulu and Michelle's funerals, Laura finds herself growing close to Neville, and the two begin a romance.
+He gives her a gun for her own protection.